jaehyek/jaehyek.github.io/_posts/2016-12-06-Temperature-Test-for-Android.md

 ---
 ## Descriptions of how to setup the Qt5 and  how to make scripts

+### 0. Assume that Python 3.5 is already installed at your system.

 ### 1. download and install the "Qt 5.7.0 for Windows 64-bit (VS 2015, 918 MB)"
 please refer to here [here](https://www.qt.io/download-open-source/#section-2)